Canon 1D Mark IV vs 5D Mark IV

 It is notable that the 5D Mark IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1D Mark IV and 5D Mark IV can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Canon 5D Mark IV Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark IV and the Canon 5D Mark IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV: